 Consider the great new family routines you can enjoy with loved ones or on your own after supper walking the dog.
 Maybe you prefer going for a solitary jog with your dog or heading out first thing in the morning instead.
 Either way, you will have a great reason to incorporate more fresh air into your lifestyle.

-We’re heading into the summer holidays and the coveted vacation time.
+We’ll soon be heading into the summer holidays and the coveted vacation time.
 Start working with your Goldendoodle puppy from the start.
 Get your pup comfortable wearing a harness and going for short drives to get used to being in and out of your vehicles.
 By the time your big summer getaway rolls around, you will have your travel companion all ready to go.
 Familiarize the dog with its bed, crate or whatever you are going to use.

 Socializing your dood

 Thanks to the beautiful weather, visiting beaches, dog parks and public outdoor areas is going to be a regular part of your routine.
 Having the sunny weather to explore in will help you and your dog get all the benefits of frequent fresh air.
 Don’t forget to take lots of photos at your favorite dog-friendly places.
 You’ll want to remember these early days.